pwn2ooown/Simple-ICM-Calculator-Python/README.md

 ## How to use

-Just change the values [here](https://github.com/pwn2ooown/Simple-ICM-Calculator-Python/blob/main/icm.py#L72)
+Just change the values [here](https://github.com/pwn2ooown/Simple-ICM-Calculator-Python/blob/main/icm.py#L74)

 - chips: list of player chip count, can be int or float
 - payouts: list of payouts, can be int or float. **Must be in descending order (payout[0] = champion payout)**

+Finally run the code in any python 3 environment, for example using [onlinegdb](https://www.onlinegdb.com/)

 ## LICENSE